 - 1. work in partnership with parents/carers who play a fundamental role in enabling children and young people with SEND to be the best they can be. - a.
 All academies in the Partnership recognise and value the unique knowledge and experience that parents can contribute to a shared understanding of how to meet children and young people's needs. - 2. include the views of young people about what sort of help they would like to make the most of their education. - a.
 Pupils will be included in all decision-making processes, reflecting on their learning needs. - 3. identify at the earliest opportunity any pupils who are not making expected progress. - a.
 Class and subject teachers are responsible and accountable for the progress and development of the pupils in their class - b.
 Quality first teaching, adapted for individual pupils is the first step in responding to those who have or may have special educational needs - c.
 The Partnership academies follow the SEND Code of Practice 2014: 0-25 years' graduated approach with regard to the identification and review of pupils with special educational needs: The four key actions are: - i.
 Assess - ii.
 Plan - iii.
 Do - iv.
 Review - 4. ensure that all staff receive appropriate training and advice to support quality first teaching and learning for all pupils. - a.
 Special educational provision is underpinned by quality first teaching - b.
-The SENCO is responsible for providing professional guidance and support to class/subject teachers - c.
-The SENCO will ensure research-informed, targeted, time limited interventions are in place to address gaps in learning identified by class/subject teachers for those pupils with SEND including those who are also eligible for PupilPremium. - d.
-The SENCO is responsible for monitoring the effectiveness of interventions,
+The SENCO is responsible for providing professional guidance and support to class/subject teachers and leaders - c.
+The SENCO will ensure research-informed, targeted, time limited interventions are in place when they are needed to accelerate progress in

-- working closely with the PP co-ordinator to ensure there is a cohesive approach to meeting needs. - e.
-The Senco will work closely with leads in school for safeguarding/ wellbeing and attendance to ensure pupils receive the best holistic support.

-- work closely with external support agencies, where appropriate, to support the needs of individual pupils.
-To comply with the Joint Council for Qualifications requirements, any external assessor, requested by parents to undertake assessments, must liaise with schools if assessments are intended to be used for exam access arrangements. - 5. ensure Local Governing Bodies undertake the trust's statutory responsibilities to monitor the impact of the SEND Policy in their school as well as their school's Accessibility Plan.
+- learning identified by class/subject teachers and leaders for those pupils with SEND including those who are also eligible for PupilPremium. - d.
+The SENCO is responsible for monitoring the effectiveness of interventions, working closely with the PP co-ordinator to ensure there is a cohesive approach to meeting needs. - e.
+The SENCO will work closely with leads in school for safeguarding/ wellbeing and attendance to ensure pupils receive the best holistic support. - f.
+The SENCO will work closely with external support agencies, where appropriate, to support the needs of individual pupils.
+To comply with the Joint Council for Qualifications requirements, any external assessor, requested by parents to undertake assessments, must liaise with schools if assessments are intended to be used forexam access arrangements or for statutory assessment purposes (EHCP inclusion) - 5. ensure Local Governing Bodies undertake the trust's statutory responsibilities to monitor the impact of the SEND Policy in their school as well as their school's Accessibility Plan.
 The Local Governing Body of each academy must ensure the SEN Information Report is updated annually.